brefphp/bref/docs/Laravel.md

 $app->useStoragePath(env('APP_STORAGE', $app->storagePath()));
 ```

 Then let's write the `bref.php` file in the root folder (not the public folder).
-This file will now be the entrypoint of the application and instead of `public/index.php`.
+This file will now be the entrypoint of the application instead of `public/index.php`.
 Here is what it should contain:

 ```php
 <?php